Amateur Photographer: Amateur Photographer of the Year (APOY)

-APOY is an annual competition run by Amateur Photographer, and is open to anyone that earns less than 10% of their yearly salary from photography.
+APOY is an annual competition run by Amateur Photographer, and is open to hobbyists, defined for the purposes of the competition as those whose photography is a hobby and not a main source of income.

-Each year's competition is run on a monthly basis, with each month having a dedicated "theme" for the images to adhere to.
-The APOY judges than narrow the entries down to a short list of 50.
-From there, the final 'Top 30' are awarded points and published in the magazine; with the top three places being awarded prize donated by Canon UK.
-All 30 point scoring photographers are entered into the league table; which is edited after each round.
-After all ten rounds, the photographer with the highest score in the league table is crowned the Amateur Photographer Of the Year and wins £5,000 worth of vouchers.
+Each year's competition is hosted on Photocrowd and run over ten rounds, with each round having a dedicated "theme" for the images to adhere to.
+The APOY judges then narrow the entries down each round, and the top ten are published in the magazine, with the top three places being awarded prizes donated by this year's sponsors.
+All scoring photographers are entered into the league table, which is updated after each round.
+After all ten rounds, the photographer with the highest score in the league table is crowned the Amateur Photographer of the Year and wins £1,000 to spend at Park Cameras, plus a £100 voucher for Bob Books.
+There is also a category for entrants aged 13 to 21 and an award for camera clubs.